You may not be surprised to hear this, but it still bears repeating: hybrid events are here to stay.

-1. Choosing an RTMP-streaming dependent virtual event platform
+1. Choosing an RTMP-streaming dependent hybrid event platform

 First, RTMP doesn’t allow for two-way communication which means that your virtual attendees will not be able to speak with your in-person speakers or attendees, which means you’re essentially blocking them from fully participating at the event.

 Second, using RTMP causes a 30 second latency issue which means that virtual attendees will continually feel out of the loop and one step behind in-person attendees.
 So if you did decide to use RTMP streaming, your speakers and attendees at the venue would have to continually wait for 30 seconds for the virtual audience to react.

 Just imagine this scenario at your event: